 - Scrambled parfait olé.
-Chop a whole grain toast slice.
+Toast a slice of whole-grain bread.
 Scramble an egg.
 Layer in a heatproof sundae glass with chunky salsa.

 - Chips 'n' "favorite fruit" salsa.
 Have your child choose a seasonal fruit.
 Finely chop it, and stir ½ cup fruit with ¼ cup salsa.
-Serve with some whole grain corn tortilla chips – or grilled chicken strips.
+Serve with whole-grain corn tortilla chips – or grilled chicken strips.

 - Orange bowl.
 Scoop out segments from a large orange half.
-Cut a sliver off the rind on the bottom so it sits.
-Fill the orange bowl with whole grain cereal and milk of choice.
+Cut a sliver off the rind on the bottom so it sits flat.
+Fill the orange bowl with whole-grain cereal and milk of choice.
 Place orange segments around it like they're sun rays.

 - Burger kebabs.
-Cook a veggie or turkey burger; cut into bite-size pieces; and insert onto bamboo skewers with cherry tomatoes, whole grain pita pieces.
+Cook a veggie or turkey burger; cut into bite-size pieces; insert onto bamboo skewers with cherry tomatoes and whole-grain pita pieces.
 Drizzle with ketchup or mustard.

 - Smoothie soup.
-Blend one cup frozen fruit of choice with ½ cup each vanilla yogurt and 100% fruit juice of choice.
+Blend one cup frozen fruit of choice with ½ cup each vanilla yogurt and 100 percent fruit juice of choice.
 Serve as chilled soup in a bowl or cantaloupe "bowl."

 - Ant attack.
-Spread a mixture of ¼ cup Neufchatel cheese and 2 tablespoons salsa onto a whole wheat tortilla.
+Spread a mixture of ¼ cup low-fat cream cheese cheese and 2 tablespoons salsa onto a whole-wheat tortilla.
 Top with shredded leafy greens and scallions ("grass") and black beans ("ants").